Website hosting is not glamorous, but it’s a massive contributor to the success of your website.

 Frankly, this is wrong.
 I find customers end up paying more for lower-quality hosting.

-I’m not getting anything from recommending the companies below, but I wanted to give you a place to start looking if you want to switch web hosting companies.
+I’m not getting anything from recommending the companies below, but I want to give you a place to start looking if you want to switch web hosting companies.
+These are the companies I suggest to most of my web design consultancy clients.

-I’ve used 34SP in Manchester for several years and have been very impressed by their speed, the technical quality of the servers, and their positive attitude towards sustainability and community.
+- PJWD has been using 34SP in Manchester for several years.
+I’ve been very impressed by their speed, the technical quality of the servers, and their positive attitude towards sustainability and community.

-In terms of which companies to avoid, as a general rule of thumb I’d say if you’ve seen them advertised on TV, they are probably rubbish!
+In terms of which companies to avoid, as a general rule of thumb I’d say if you’ve seen them advertised on TV or rhyme with bo-laddy, they are probably rubbish!